🎥 Using calendar feeds to share your Light Blue events

-Next, you can choose which resources you want to include.
+- Next, you can choose which resources you want to include.
 This is how you have different feeds for different members of staff.

-OK, let’s now look at Outlook on Windows.
-I’ve opened it up here, and I’m in the Calendar view.
-All I need to do is to right-click on the My Calendars link, and add a calendar, from Internet.
-I paste in the URL which I want to subscribe to, and click OK.
+In the Calendar view, right-click on the “My Calendars” link, and add a calendar, from Internet.
+Paste in the URL of your calendar feed and click OK.
 After another confirmation dialog, Outlook downloads the information and subscribes to the calendar.